 Quick start

-1. Enter the total square feet to cover.
+- Enter the total square feet you want to cover.
+Subtract big openings first if they should not get plywood.

-2. Enter sheet width and length in feet, such as 4 and 8 for a common full sheet.
+- Enter sheet width and length in feet.
+Use 4 and 8 for a common full sheet, or the actual size printed on the panel you plan to buy.

-3. Add waste and optional price per sheet if you want a rough cost.
+- Add waste for cuts, damaged edges, saw kerf, layout choices, and mistakes.
+Add optional price per sheet if you want a rough material cost.

 Best uses

-• Estimate plywood sheets for subfloor or sheathing.
+- Estimate 4x8 plywood sheets for a subfloor or wall.

-• Compare 4x8 sheets with smaller project panels.
+- Compare full sheets with smaller project panels.

 What this calculator is solving

-The Plywood Calculator estimates how many plywood or sheet-good panels to buy for a simple area-based job.
+The Plywood Calculator estimates how many plywood or sheet-good panels to buy for an area-based job, such as a floor, wall, roof deck, cabinet batch, or furniture project.

 The formula in plain language

 In plain language: The calculator multiplies sheet width by sheet length for sheet coverage, adds waste to the project area, divides adjusted area by sheet coverage, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-• Total coverage bought shows how much area the rounded sheet count can cover before layout limits.
+- Total coverage bought shows how much area the rounded sheet count can cover before cut-layout, seams, and code rules change the plan.

 Common mistakes to avoid

-• Do not treat area math as a cut-layout plan.
+- Do not treat area math as a cut-layout plan.
+Cabinets, shelves, and furniture need part sizes and grain direction checked on a sheet layout.

 Research and references